-Using only an iPhone, this 19 year old Syrian battled war with stunning designs
+19-year-old Syrian battled war with designs

 When war was right outside his window, Asaad learned graphic design just with his iPhone